___________________________________________________________________________________________________________________

 The information about the upcoming refresh is based on credible rumors, leaked screenshots from Reddit and information posted by other travel blogs based on their sources and not based on any official confirmation from American Express.

-I’m guessing that the new welcome bonus on the consumer version of the Platinum Card.
+I’m guessing that the new welcome bonus on the consumer version of the Platinum Card will be around 200,000 points.
 Why?
 Recently, we got some leaked information about the upcoming refresh to the Business Platinum Card, which showed a welcome bonus of 200,000 Membership Rewards points.
 Therefore, I’m guessing that the Amex Platinum Card would come out with a similar bonus, if not higher.

 New Features